aishwaryasalvi777/End-to-End-Metabolomics-Biomarker-Modeling-Pipeline/README.md

 1. Place the raw Excel files in `src/raw/`:
    - `MetaPro_placenta_Jan2022.xlsx`
    - `MetaPro_cord_blood_Jan2022.xlsx`
+   - `mata2022_caco_mar242022.xlsx` for the sample metadata and clinical/environmental mapping used in notebook 06

 2. Activate the virtual environment (if applicable):
    ```bash